Theft Act 1968 Offences

 When is the Defendant ‘Dishonest’?

 The defendant’s conduct is dishonest if ordinary and honest people, knowing or believing the circumstances to be as the defendant knew or believed, would consider it dishonest: Ivey v Genting Casinos UKSC 67.
+It was formerly the case that the defendant also had to appreciate that ordinary, honest people would consider his conduct dishonest, but this is no longer good law: R v Barton and Booth EWCA Crim 575.

 Section 2 of the Theft Act 1968 creates three special categories in which the defendant is not to be regarded as dishonest: